Eugene-L-H/Tic-Tac-Toe/README.md

 ## Notes

-- This project was developed to be functional scaling from mobile to desktop environments.
+- This project was developed to be functional when scaling from mobile to desktop environments.
 On mobiles it is best enjoyed in landscape.

 ## Some Learning Outcomes:
 - I was pressed to learn more about scaling from mobile to desktop with is this project; a topic I find quite challenging as I find myself needing to learn more and more about CSS.
 Styling doesn't seem to come as naturally to me as programming logic and JavaScript does.

 - I had an enjoyable time programming an AI that had to analyze the conditions of the board and make decisions based on what it found.